snowbeardo/floppylabs-nft-staking/README.md

 ### As an admin

-The amount of SOL winnable in the lottery depends on what is deposited in the lottery account at the time the round starts.
-As admins, you HAVE TO send SOL manually each week.

-*Currently, the lottery account's address is **65dhKKXK1K1vaHXiev5cNMTWwoSL1nJABB63kDZnx2gj**.*

 The owner of the Jungle can withdraw staking rewards at any time using the `rpc.withdrawRewards` method.
 This allows migrating to a new program or using rewards for the team's operations.
 Attention, THE OWNER CAN WITHDRAW ALL REWARDS at any time.
 This means that staking rewards can stop and the owners can dump the tokens as long as there is an owner. (to be reviewed)

 ### As a developer